 In 2016 Manitoba had to deal with a sharp increase in collisions in the Southeast section.
 One of the main highways for this section of Manitoba is the section of the Trans-Canada Highway.
 It’s called Manitoba Hwy.
 One.

 Sask. has three important provincial highways.
-These are Highway One, Eleven and also Highway Sixteen.
+These are Highway One, Eleven, and also Highway Sixteen.
 Plus, there are many other highways.
 One of these is Highway 155.
-In 2017 it made a list of the Saskatchewan’s worst roads.
+In 2017 it made a list of Saskatchewan’s worst roads.
 There were some specific metrics that put this road in this category.
 These were poor road maintenance, inadequate signage, and traffic congestion.
 Plus a few other concerns.

 Among the list of dangerous highways in Alberta, there were Highway 3 and Highway 44.
 Statistics show some fatal crashes that occurred.
 During the years of 2005 to 2014.
 Added to the list was also Highway 43 and Highway 9.